Simon-Brandt/ShellArgparser/docs/reference/environment_variables/environment_variables.md

 - ***Type:*** *str* (String)
 - ***Allowed values:*** Any string
 - ***Default value:*** `"1.0.0"`
 - ***Description:*** The version number of your script to be used in the version message.
-Prefer using [semantic versioning](https://semver.org/ "semver.org"), *i.e.*, give version numbers by major version, minor version, and patch, separated by dots.
+Consider using [semantic versioning](https://semver.org/ "semver.org") or [calendar versioning](https://calver.org/ "calver.org"), *i.e.*, give version numbers by major version, minor version, and patch, separated by dots, or by year, month, and/or day of release, again separated by dots.

 #### 8.4.59. `ARGPARSER_VERSION_EXIT_CODE`